-due to the current regulations regarding physical distancing and the State of Minnesota’s safe at home order, the tracy public library will not be meeting until further notice. members will be notified when meetings will resume.
+Due to the current regulations regarding physical distancing, the Tracy Public Library book club will not be meeting until further notice.
+Members will be notified when meetings can resume.

 The Tracy Public Library meets on the third Thursday of each month at 7 p.m.

 February – “Chocolate Chip Cookie Murder,” Joanne Fluke

 May – “Sweet Land: New and Selected Stories,” Will Weaver

 June – “The Life We Bury,” Allen Eskens

 July – “Chronicles of a Radical Hag,” Lorna Landvik

 August – “Cold, Cold Heart,” Tami Hoag